CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/data-types/concurrency/semaphores/queue-settings.md

 ### QueueTimeout

 The [QueueTimeout][QueueTimeout Property] used to set a duration for the maximum amount of time an execution can spend in the queue.
-A value of `null` will allow an execution queue indefinitely.
+A value of `null` will allow an execution to queue indefinitely.

 | | |
 |--------------------|---------------------------|